nikandt/gg-dashboard/README.md

 # GG Dashboard

 This project is a responsive React+TS demo that features user listing with search and sort functionalities, a sidebar for navigation, and a simple styling using Material-UI components.
-The application was built using CRA.
+The application was built using (CRA)[https://create-react-app.dev/].

 ## Features

 - **User Listing**: Displays a list of users fetched from the https://jsonplaceholder.typicode.com/users REST API.
-  - **Search**: Allows users to search by name.
+  - **Search**: Allows admins to search users by name
   - **Sort**: Users can sort by last name or email, with toggleable ascending/descending functionality.
 - **Responsive Design**: The app adapts to different screen sizes (mobile, tablet, desktop).
-  - The search bar is displayed on its own row on mobile.
 - **Sidebar Navigation**: A sidebar provides navigation between pages (ie. Home, Users, Settings).
 - **Material-UI Integration**: Material-UI is used for buttons, cards, and other UI elements